10th Mountain Division and Fort Drum community honors the fallen in Memorial Day ceremony

 |0

-This work, 10th Mountain Division and Fort Drum community honors the fallen in Memorial Day ceremony [Image 5 of 5], by Michael Strasser, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 10th Mountain Division and Fort Drum community honors the fallen in Memorial Day ceremony, by Michael Strasser, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-10th Mountain Division and Fort Drum community honors the fallen in Memorial Day ceremony